bayespy/bayespy/doc/source/user_guide/advanced.rst

 Then, stochastic variational inference algorithm could look as follows:

+>>> Q.ignore_bound_checks = True
 >>> for n in range(200):
 ...     subset = np.random.choice(100, 5)
 ...
 Y.observe(data[:,subset])
 ...
 Q.update(X)
 ...     learning_rate = (n + 2.0) ** (-0.7)
 ...
 Q.gradient_step(C, alpha, tau, scale=learning_rate)
+Iteration ...

-The loop consists of three parts: 1) Draw a random mini-batch of the data (5 samples from 100).
+First, we ignore the bound checks because they are noisy.
+Then, the loop consists of three parts: 1) Draw a random mini-batch of the data (5 samples from 100).
 2) Update the intermediate variable ``X``.
 3) Update global variables with gradient ascent using a proper learning rate.

 Black-box variational inference